Ebow makes room for brands in the digital space | Business Post

 Murray joined Ebow in 2003, just as Douglas was relocating the agency to a new office in Temple Bar having signed up a strong of big clients, including Budget Travel.

-“When I first joined, we did a lot of press releases and advertorials.
+“When I first joined, we did a lot of creative design for print even though digital was our speciality.
 The communication model then was quite different,” says Murray.

 “Over the course of my first decade at Ebow, our work went from being very traditional to being almost exclusively digital.